The Chairman of the Board

 The Lead Director

-On 29 March 2016, the Board of directors modified its bylaws to be able to appoint a lead director.
-On the same date, Vincent Mercier was appointed as a lead director.
+In 2016, the Board of directors decided to appoint Vincent Mercier as lead director.
 His role is to ensure the smooth operation of governing bodies, the absence of conflicts of interests and the good consideration of the shareholders' concerns regarding governance.

 The other members of the Board of Directors

-Virginie Fauvel (41, French) is an engineer, a graduate of the École des Mines de Nancy, a French engineering school.
-She began her career at Cetelem, first in charge of the risk management before taking the lead of the e-business which set up and developed under her responsibility the on-line platforms of Cetelem in Europe.
+Virginie Fauvel (44, French) is an engineer, a graduate of the École des Mines de Nancy, a French engineering school.
+She began her career at Cetelem, first in charge of the risk management before taking the lead of the e-business.
 In 2009, within BNP Paribas, Virginie Fauvel became manager of the online bank.
-She created and developed four online banks within BNP Paribas including Hello Bank!.
-In 2013 Virginie Fauvel joined the group Allianz as executive committee member and handled the transformation of Allianz to a company based on the digital technologies since then.
+She created and developed four online banks including Hello Bank!.
+In 2013 Virginie Fauvel joined the group Allianz as executive committee member in charge of the transformation.
+She is since January 2018 member of the board of directors of Euler Hermes, in charge of the transformation.
 Virginie Fauvel was appointed director of Neopost S.A. during the Annual General Meeting on 1 July 2016 for a three-year term, i.e. until the Annual General Meeting of 2019.

-William Hoover Jr. (67, US citizen) had been a senior partner at McKinsey for 30 years until July 2007.
+William Hoover Jr. (68, US citizen) had been a senior partner at McKinsey for 30 years until July 2007.
 William Hoover Jr. holds a MA in politics, philosophy and economics from Oxford University and a MBA from the Harvard Business School.
 He settled in Denmark in 1980 where he focused his consulting activity mainly in the fields of high technology, telecom as well as industry.
-He advised companies for their establishment and growth in particular in China, a country he still often visits.
 William Hoover Jr.’s mandate as a director of Neopost S.A. was approved during the Annual General Meeting of 2 July 2013.
 His mandate was renewed at the Annual General Meeting of 30 June 2017 for a new three-year term, i.e. until the Annual General Meeting of 2020.

-Richard Troksa (53, US citizen) is responsible for executive level consulting and board of director guidance in the field of new techonologies at Gold Aspen Consulting.
+Richard Troksa (56, US citizen) is responsible for executive level consulting and Board of director guidance in the field of new technologies at Gold Aspen Consulting.
 An engineer by training, he holds a Bachelor of Science in Engineering from Purdue University and a Master of Science in Engineering from Colorado State University.
 Richard began his career at IBM in 1984 and held numerous technical and business positions leading to a Business Line Manager executive role in 2003.
 He then joined Exstream Software, becoming President and CEO in 2007.
 In 2008, he joined Hewlett-Packard (HP) as Vice-president of Enterprise Software until 2010.
 Richard also possesses strong financial and managerial experiences associated with the development and deployment of new technologies in both hardware and software markets.
-Richard Troksa was appointed director of Neopost S.A. during the Annual General Meeting on 1 July 2016 for a three-year term, i.e. until the Annual General Meeting of 2019.
+Richard Troksa was appointed director of Neopost S.A. during the Annual General Meeting on 1 July 2016 for a three-year term.
+His mandate was renewed in advance during the Annual General Meeting held on 29 June 2018, for a period of three years, i.e. until the Annual General Meeting of 2021.